-The PhD in Computer Science is a full-time, four-year program (12 semesters) during which students will complete the Technical and Communication Research Methodology course (CIS*6890) and two additional graduate courses selected in consultation with their Advisory Committee.
+The PhD in Computer Science (PhD.CS) is a full-time, four-year program (12 semesters of continuous enrollment) during which students will complete the Technical and Communication Research Methodology course (CIS*6890) and two additional graduate courses selected in consultation with their Advisory Committee.
 Students will also give two public seminars, pass a qualifying exam, conduct research and successfully defend a written PhD thesis at the final oral examination.

 Applicants also have the option to apply for a collaborative specialization in One Health while pursuing a thesis-based PhD degree in Computer Science.

 All applicants must identify a secured School of Computer Science (SoCS) faculty research advisor BEFORE applying.
 Finding a research advisor is mandatory for admission to the PhD.CS program and is the responsibility of the applicant.
 You can review SoCS faculty Areas of Research and current available opportunities to assist you in finding a suitable SoCS graduate faculty research advisor.

 Note for International Applicants: In light of the recent announcement from the Canadian Government (IRCC) limiting the number of issues international student visas, we want to ensure our international graduate applicants that as of current, students applying to our graduate programs (MSc, MCTI, PhD) remain unaffected by this new policy.
 For more information about Canadian study permit policies, please connect with a member of our International Student Advising team.